 Then, I prayed an hour a day.
 That really reset my whole system.
 I found myself more focused, peaceful and able to sleep and concentrate.

 Then next year, I gave up my car for Lent.
 I only drove when I had to transport other people.
 I road my bicycle and used the bus on bad weather days.
 I learned a lot of great lessons and improved my health.

-Last year, I developed and lead an online bible study mentoring program for three college students.
+Led an online bible study mentoring program for three college students.